ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ### **A) Go into repository folder and initialize terraform and deploy the configuration**

-Clone the master branch if you haven't already and place virtual images in network_sec_platform/images folder.
+Clone the main branch if you haven't already and place virtual images in network_sec_platform/images folder.
 Skip this step if you've done already.

 ```shell
 git clone https://github.com/lsuutari19/network_sec_platform